Kathy and Carol: Later careers

 Kathleen Larisch gave up her career in music, and later became a teacher of fine arts at California College of the Arts.
 She has exhibited work in the media of painting, printed textiles, prints on paper, and photography.

 Carol McComb continued to be an active performer.
 She played and toured with Mimi Fariña between 1969 and 1971, and released a solo album, Love Can Take You Home Again, in 1975.
 Between 1975 and 1980 she fronted a band called Moonstone, who released one album.
 Her solo albums included Tears into Laughter (1990) and Little Bit of Heaven (2000).
 She wrote and published the instructional book Country and Blues Guitar for the Musically Hopeless (1991), and has run folk guitar workshops in Palo Alto, California, as well as teaching guitar, harmony singing, voice and songwriting in the San Francisco Bay Area and at summer music camps nationwide.
 She also formed the Gryphon Quintet, and later the Gryphon Carollers with Ed Johnson and student members of a harmony singing class at Gryphon Stringed Instruments.
 Both the Quintet and the Carollers released albums, including They All Laughed (1983), Undecided (1985), Gryphon Quintet - Live!
 (1987), Winter's Gift (1997), and One December Night (2004).
 Carol has occasionally performed with Joan Baez and Linda Ronstadt.
 Ronstadt and McComb planned to release an album of their own, but it was never recorded due to health issues.

 Reissues and reunions

 Kathy & Carol was reissued by Collector's Choice Music in 2004.
 Following that, the pair reunited to perform at the California Autoharp Gathering in 2005 and 2006, and have also performed together at other events in California.

 They released another album, Keepsake, on Hazelwood Records in 2010.
-The album consists of traditional folk songs, some originally recorded by the Carter Family, and others written by McComb.
+The album consists of songs, some originally recorded by the Carter Family, and others written by McComb.